Getting Around The Yucatan

 By Shuttle

 If you don’t feel like driving, some suggest the easiest way to get to Tulum is by hiring a shuttle ride in advance.
 Twelve-passenger shuttles start from the Cancun airport and pick up riders from major Cancun hotels along the way, taking about two hours.
-You can purchase a $14-$20 (per person) one-way ticket online ahead of time.
+You can purchase a $70 (per person) one-way ticket to Tulum Pueblo or a $79 ticket to Tulum Hotel Zone online ahead of time.
 At the airport, look for the representative with your name on a sign who will lead you to the shuttle.

 By Bus

 One of the more popular transportation options between the two cities is taking the ADO Bus (Autobuses de Oriente), which takes about 2.5 hours.
-A one-way ticket from Cancun to Tulum costs $11.81 in person and $8 online.
+A one-way ticket from Cancun to Tulum costs $24 per person.
 Look for the ADO bus passenger’s booth when you leave the airport.

 By Taxi